MiniaczQ/bevy-design-patterns/patterns/instant-states-hierarchy/README.md

 ## Problem

-Standard states API is good for multiple flat states, but it's difficult to use it with hierarchical states.
+Standard states API is good for multiple flat states, but it's dificult to use it with hierarchical states.
 There doesn't really exist a good support for them.

 ## Solution

-Add an `Option<T>`-like enum for substates which may or may not be 'valid' depending on the parent state.
-It's called `SubState` with variants `Active`, `Inactive`.
-Every state is wrapped in it by default.
+Add a `StateActivity<S>` middle-layer for state representation.
+This can either be `Inactive` or `Active(S)`.

+This layer is only visible when playing with internals:
+- `State<S>` turned into `State<StateActivity<S>>`,
+- `NextState<StateActivity<S>>` new.

+The surface API for states does not change:
+- `NextState<S>`,
+- `OnExit`,
+- `OnTransition`,
+- `OnEnter`.

+All states start as `Inactive`.
-Root states are `Inactive` on startup, but get set during the first `StateTransition` schedule.
+Root states get set to `Active` during the first `StateTransition` schedule.
+This is a potential breaking change.
-Substates are set (or unset) during their parent's `OnEnter` and `OnExit` schedules.
+Substates are set and unset during their parent's `OnEnter` and `OnExit` schedules.

+When turning `Active` both root states and substates will take a `NextState<S>` value if available and fallback to default.

-All transition schedules (`OnExit`, `OnTransition`, `OnEnter`) __do not run__ if any of their state is `Inactive`.
+All transition schedules (`OnExit`, `OnTransition`, `OnEnter`) only run if all of their states are `Active`.

-To ensure instant propagation system scheduling is used.

-I separated the transition running systems during development, but we should get away with a single system for transition.
-That's because substates need to run their schedules AFTER parent's `OnEnter` (last transition), so their states update same tick.
+System scheduling is used for instant propagation, substates are updated after their parents in the same tick.

 [Example](./src/lib.rs)